Annealing glasses by cyclic shear deformation: Results

-We next consider the strain rate and temperature dependence of the yielding strain considering a range of strain rates ($\dot\gamma \in [10^{-3},10^{-6}]$) and temperatures ($T\in[0.2,0.4]$).
-With increasing strain rates, the yield strain shifts towards higher values, consistently with previous results \cite{shrivastav2016yielding}.
-Likewise, as the temperature is lowered the yield strain shifts towards higher strain amplitudes.
-These are shown in the SM.
-For each strain rate, we consider the IS energies obtained at the optimal strain amplitude $\gamma_{max}$ and plot it as a function of temperature in Fig. \ref{Fig:varY}.
-As observed for PVD \cite{lyubimov2013model}, we find the maximum extent of annealing at the Kauzmann temperature ($T_{K}\approx 0.3$), and we perform the remaining analysis at that temperature.
+We next consider the strain rate and temperature dependence of the optimal strain amplitude considering a range of strain rates ($\dot\gamma \in [10^{-3},10^{-6}]$) and temperatures ($T\in[0.25,0.4]$).
+Although with limited data, shown in the Appendix, we see that with increasing strain rates, the yield strain shifts towards higher values (see Appendix, Fig. A2-A5), consistently with previous results \cite{varnik2004study,shrivastav2016yielding}.
+Likewise, as the temperature is lowered the yield strain amplitude shifts towards higher strain amplitudes, as shown in Fig. \ref{fig:amp} (c).
+For each strain rate, we consider the IS energies obtained at the optimal strain amplitude $\gamma_{max}$ and plot it as a function of temperature in Fig. \ref{fig:amp} (d) (see appendix, Fig. A2-A5).
+Similar to observations for PVD \cite{lyubimov2013model}, we find the maximum extent of annealing for $T = 0.35$, near the estimated Kauzmann temperature ($T_{K}\approx 0.3$).

-As mentioned earlier, cyclic shear deformation offers a novel route to access low energy states with a choice of optimal parameters.
-Though the yielding amplitude depends on the temperature and rate, we focus below on the amplitude $(\gamma_{max}=)0.035$, which corresponds to the yield strain for the strain rate $10^{-5}$ at $T = 0.3$.
-The evolution of the IS energy for different shear rates (Fig. \ref{Fig:com} (a)) shows that for higher shear rates the energies in the initial times are lower, but the rate of decrease is larger for lower shear rates.
-One may thus consider a strategy of tuning shear rates according to the energies achieved at a given time but this requires a better understanding of the dependence of rates of decrease of energies with the parameters considered.
-Here, we restrict ourselves to the data set presented and estimate the efficiency of the approach.
-In order to do so, we need a mapping of the inherent structure energies and temperatures.
+Though the optimal strain amplitude depends on the temperature and rate, we focus below on the amplitude $\gamma_{max}= 0.035$, the optimal value for strain rate $10^{-5}$ at $T = 0.3$.
+The evolution of the IS energy for different shear rates (Fig. \ref{Fig:com} (a)) shows that for higher shear rates the energies in the initial times are lower, but the rate of decrease is marginally larger for lower shear rates.
+In order to estimate the efficiency of the approach, we need a mapping of the inherent structure energies and temperatures.
 For this, we use the observation\cite{Sastry2001} that the inherent structure energies at low temperatures display the behaviour

-where $E_{\infty}$ is the extrapolated infinite temperature IS energy and $\mathcal A$ represent the slope of $e_{IS}$ vs $1/T$ (see SM).
-We estimate the equilibrium temperature corresponding to a given inherent structure energy using this relationship.
-Next, we compute the relaxation times corresponding to a given temperature using the Vogel Fulcher Tamman relation (VFT) expression